 While HDL can be too high, a more common problem is having low HDL and high LDL.
 The AHA state that heart disease accounts for a third of all deaths in the U.S.

-More than 30 million Americans have cholesterol levels that are too high (above 240 mg/dL), according to the CDC.
-More than 73 million have high LDL levels, and fewer than a third of them are taking steps to reduce it.
+More than 30 million Americans have cholesterol levels that are too high (above 240 mg/dL),

 Knowing one's cholesterol level and taking steps to reach or maintain ideal levels are the best ways to ensure HDL and LDL levels are healthy.

 Other heart disease risk factors should also be considered, such as age, weight, diet and activity level, blood pressure, and lifestyle factors.

 - getting a cholesterol check at least every 5 years, or as recommended by a doctor.